mittelmark/tpack/README.md

 - [pantcl](https://github.com/mittelmark/pantcl) - reporting tool for literate
 programming as pandoc filter
 - [tmdoc](https://github.com/mittelmark/tmdoc) - literature programming with Tcl

+## CHANGES

+- 2025-01-01: v0.4.0 starting support for Tcl 9
+- 2025-01-XX: v0.5.0 switched default from tar to base64 as the code storage as tar code had some issues

 ## LICENSE